 \subsubsection{Jailbreak Attacks to LLMs}

-LLMs often apply safety guardrails to refrain from harmful behaviors that go against the usage policy, ethical guidelines and AI regulations.
+LLMs often apply safety guardrails to refrain from harmful behaviors that go against usage policy, ethical guidelines and AI regulations.
 However, they are not immune to jailbreak attacks which meticulously design prompts to elicit prohibited outputs that could be deemed harmful.

-Jailbreak prompts can be crafted by either manually or automatically.
+Jailbreak prompts can be crafted either manually or automatically.
 Manual attacks utilize human creativity to craft prompts with interpretable strategies~\cite{Jailbroken, DeepInception, in_context_attack}.
-For instance, DeepInception~\cite{DeepInception} constructs virtual nested scenarios with multiple roles, in which malicious instructions are embedded, causing LLMs to be hypnotized into becoming jailbreakers.
-In-Context Attack (ICA)~\cite{in_context_attack} exploits LLMs' in-context learning capabilities to subvert its alignment by providing tailored demonstrations (crafted harmful queries coupled with expected harmful responses), to mislead LLMs to generate adversary-desired responses.
-Multilingual attacks~\cite{Multilingual_attack} exploits Google Translate to convert harmful English prompts into other languages to jailbreak LLMs, given that safety training for LLMs is rarely conducted on low-resource language datasets. ``Do Anything Now'' (DAN) attack~\cite{DAN} requires LLMs to assume a role called "DAN", instructing them to start its output with "DAN:" and to produce a response that breaks its own ethical guidelines.
+For instance, DeepInception~\cite{DeepInception} creates virtual nested scenarios with multiple roles and malicious instructions, causing LLMs to be hypnotized into becoming jailbreakers.
+In-Context Attack (ICA)~\cite{in_context_attack} exploits LLMs' in-context learning capabilities to subvert alignment by providing tailored demonstrations (i.e., harmful queries coupled with expected harmful responses), to mislead LLMs to output adversary-desired responses.
+Multilingual attacks~\cite{Multilingual_attack} exploit Google Translate to convert harmful English prompts into other languages, given that safety training for LLMs is rarely conducted on low-resource language datasets. ``Do Anything Now'' (DAN) attack~\cite{DAN} requires LLMs to assume a role called "DAN", instructing them to start output with "DAN:" and produce an unethical response.

 Automated attacks employ optimization techniques to craft jailbreak prompts~\cite{GCG, random_search_attack, AutoDAN_xiao, AutoDAN_zhu, I_GCG, PAIR, TAP}.
-For instance, Greedy Coordinate Gradient (GCG)~\cite{GCG} appends a suffix after prompts and carries out the following steps iteratively: computing top-k substitutions at each position of the suffix, selecting the random replacement token, computing the best replacement given the substitutions, and updating the suffix.
-Our idea of using suffixal jailbreak audios to achieve the asynchrony property is inspired by the GCG attack, but differs in the form and generation of suffixes.
+For instance, Greedy Coordinate Gradient (GCG)~\cite{GCG} appends a suffix after prompts and carries out the following steps iteratively: computing top-k substitutions at each suffix position, selecting random replacement token, computing best replacement given substitutions, and updating the suffix.
+Our idea of using suffixal jailbreak audios to achieve asynchrony is inspired by GCG attack, but differs in form and generation of suffixes.